 TGbn editor: Please add the following text at the end of the subclause 38.3.19.1

-A sharing AP may solicit simultaneous DL Co-SR MU PPDU transmissions from the sharing and shared APs using a triggering frame.
+A sharing AP may solicit simultaneous Co-SR transmissions from the sharing and shared APs using a triggering frame.

-The start time and the end time of the DL Co-SR MU PPDU solicited by the sharing AP should be the same for all the participating APs.
+All the participating APs that trasnsmit DL MU PPDUs using Co-SR shall start and the transmission simultaneously.

 TGbn editor: Please add the following new subclauses for Co-SR to the 802.11bn draft D0.1